prof-rossetti/georgetown-opim-557-201810/projects/savings-calc.md

 ## Further Exploration Challenges (Optional)

-> WARNING: This challenge is optional.
-Only attempt this challenge if/once you have successfully completed all other basic project requirements.
-Prefer to submit a project which perfectly meets basic requirements over a project which attempts to address this challenge but fails to perfectly meet all basic requirements.
+> WARNING: These challenges are optional.
+Only attempt a challenge if/once you have successfully completed all other basic project requirements.
+Prefer to submit a project which perfectly meets basic requirements over a project which attempts to address a challenge but fails to perfectly meet all basic requirements.

 ### Writing Annual Data to Sheet